PNatarajan123/DocuGPT/README.md

 1. Open Google Docs and create a new document or open an existing one.
 2. Click on `Extensions` > `Apps Script`.
 3. Delete any code in the script editor and replace it with the code from the `Code.gs` file from the cloned or downloaded repository.
+4. Delete any code in the Page.html script and copy paste the HTML code from this github.

 ### Step 3: Adding Your API Key